Scranton Slip and Fall Lawyer

 In terms of the law, slip and fall cases are in the realm of personal injury, in which all cases are rooted in the same idea: negligence.
 In a slip and fall case, a plaintiff’s legal team must prove that the owner of the property was negligent in its upkeep, which directly resulted in injury.

 You may have been injured on another person’s property, but this doesn’t automatically make the owner negligent.
 We define “negligence” in slip and fall cases as when a property’s owner did, or should have, known that a dangerous condition existed, but failed to address it.
+If you believe negligence was attributed to your injury, contact the Scranton slip and fall lawyers at Rosenbaum & Associates for a free consultation.

 Examples of Premise Liability Cases